 - Future Intent: What shoppers intend to buy

 This data is heavily used by financial service firms, retailers and CPG companies.
 CMOs, consumer activation departments, hedge funds and national associations also leverage survey data.
 For example, the National Retail Federation uses data provided by Prosper for its holiday sales forecasts each year.

 Learn How AI Technology Can Utilize External Data to Plan for the Future

 External factors impact nearly every industry.
 Economic and consumer data is available to help guide organizations into the future.
 External data can provide powerful leading indicators to future performance.
-Enter Prevedere’s ERIN Predictive Analytics Cloud, the first augmented analytics solution that automatically predicts and quantifies the impact of external influences on future business performance.
+Enter Prevedere’s Prevedere Predictive Analytics Cloud, the first augmented analytics solution that automatically predicts and quantifies the impact of external influences on future business performance.